 This course is a study of how cities are represented in different Latin American cultural manifestations.
 We study primarily literary texts, but since the study of cities requires an interdisciplinary approach, our discussions draw on readings about architecture, urbanism, film, visual arts, popular culture and music.
 This class seeks to challenge the idea that Latin America is a rural paradise, given that, as authors such as Luis Restrepo state, 70 percent of the population of Latin America lives in cities.
 Massive immigration from Latin America to the U.S. and Europe challenges historical divisions of city/country, modernity/primitivism and development/underdevelopment.
 We focus on four representations of urban space in Latin America: the impressionist and futuristic city of the 1920s and 1930s; migration and urban space during the 1950s and 1960s; in more contemporary representations, the "massive" city as depicted in urban chronicles and testimonials; and the postnational metropolis.
 We review how cities have come to represent social, political and economic utopias and failed social encounters among their inhabitants.
 Prerequisite: SPAN 321 or equivalent.
 Generally offered every two years.

 This course examines the Latin American Gothic as a hybrid genre influenced by horror genres from Europe, the United States, Africa and Asia.
 Born out of the Romantic revolt against the Enlightenment, the Gothic novel articulated the hidden fears and desires of Victorian culture.
 In Latin America, writers and artists reworked the genre by including important literary traditions from the region.
 From the horror tales of Modernista writers to the Gothic stories conceived in the midst of political or social violence in Central America and the Southern Cone, writers and artists used the genre to explore the conflicting realities of Latin America.
 Established as a genre during the late 19th century, the Latin American Gothic explores fears and desires of modernity and postmodernity, the anxiety of social contact, gender tensions and redefinition of gendered identity, and finally the dark side of globalization.
 Many works written during the most violent periods of Latin American history employed the Gothic as a way of processing the scars of social trauma.
 This course includes a variety of genres: short stories, novels, film and art, and covers different moments in Latin American history from the 19th to the 21st century.
 In addition, we establish a transnational dialogue with some works from Spain.
-Prerequisite: SPAN 321 or permission of instructor.
+Prerequisite: SPAN 321.

 This course offers an opportunity to study on an individual basis an area of special interest — literary, cultural or linguistic — under the regular supervision of a faculty member.
 It is offered primarily to candidates for honors, to majors and, under special circumstances, to potential majors and minors.
 Individual study is intended to supplement, not to take the place of, regular courses in the curriculum of each language program.
 Staff limitations restrict this offering to a very few students.
 To enroll in an individual study, a student must identify a member of the MLL department willing to direct the project and, in consultation with him or her, write a one-page proposal for the IS, which must be approved by the department chair before it can go forward.
 The proposal should specify the schedule of reading and/or writing assignments and the schedule of meeting periods.
 The amount of work in an IS should approximate that required on average in regular courses of corresponding levels.
 Typically, an IS earns the student 0.25 or 0.5 units of credit.
 At a minimum, the department expects the student to meet with the instructor one hour per week.
 Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval.